SirHexa10t/linux_bashrc/README.md

 Lists the bash commands that this project provides - can be used for lookup, reading the short documentation, or as the command's name implies - a reminder

+## Dev Guiding principles:

++ **Informative** functions should pack of as much *relevant* data into as few user requests as possible.
++ **Potentially-harmful** functions *always* require bold and clear messages that prompt the user for approval.
++ **Overridden** functionalities have the highest potential of improving the user-experience, thus they're fair-game.
+  + Dare to replace basic functionalities with ones from better packages, or enforce the usage of 99%-necessary flags
+    + The user doesn't need to be familiar with the alternatives packages or useful flags, just make the same-old commands better.
+  + Include said replacements only if they're meaningfully-better.
+  + It's fine to rely on specific packages.
+    + It's up to the user to decide whether to install packages necessary for the bashrc functionality.
+    + If some command doesn't work because of a missing package, the function should fail; not fix itself.
+  + Damages due to common commands' override should always be unlikely, yet fully remain the user's responsibility
+  + Don't rely on your overrides' quirks in your own functions; they're there for the user's convenience and should be considered removable.
++ Be considerate of the user: assume tiredness or weak memory.
+  + If something complicated is going on, there should be a notification/explanation about it.
+  + Don't let the text blend; color-code your messages, so it's easy to discern what kind of data is displayed.
+  + Command names should be simple to understand, pronounce, and type.
+    + Command names need to be different (at least start differently) than the system's.
+That way the user can tab-complete commands faster.
++ There shouldn't be 2 functions that do the same thing.
++ Extra comments are always fine
+  + Complicated functions should have usage-example(s)
+  + It's fine to leave TODOs within the bashrc file, it's a 1-file project.
+  + It's fine to leave dead code commented out if you plan on using it later (but clean it up once you're really done)